Planned Parenthood of Metropolitan New Jersey Milestones

 On October 23, an anti-abortion extremist uses a rifle to shoot Barnett A. Slepian, M.D., through the kitchen window as he stands in his upstate New York kitchen with his children.

-2001 Resolution to amend the NJ Constitution for parental notification for any pregnancy related? procedure fails.
+2001 Resolution to amend the NJ Constitution for parental notification for any pregnancy related procedure fails.
 A bill to stress abstinence in sex education classes in New Jersey public schools passes.

 2002 With the election of President George W. Bush, attacks on abortion rights and family planning increase.
 He appoints a long time anti-choice opponent to become Attorney General.
 He cuts off funding for family planning organizations overseas that promote or perform abortions.
 He withholds funds from UNPFA that had previously been approved by Congress and signed by him.

 Governor James McGreevey elected in New Jersey over Bret Shundler, an anti-choice Republican, with the endorsement of the Planned Parenthood Action Fund.
-It is the first time the groups has chosen to endorse a candidate for governor and does so only because Shundler made campaign promises to take away state funding for family planning at Planned Parenthood centers.
+It is the first time the group has chosen to endorse a candidate for governor and does so only because Shundler made campaign promises to take away state funding for family planning at Planned Parenthood centers.